andrewraim/andrewraim.github.io/_posts/2017-12-20-Kerala-workshop-v2.markdown

 Note that most of the commands shown on the remainder of this page begin with `sudo`, because they require administrator-level access to your machine.
 The `sudo` part of the command should not be issued if you are working in Docker Quickstart Terminal.

 I initially had some trouble installing Docker Toolbox on Windows 10 Home.
 I believe it was due to low disk space - have at least a few GB available before installing.
 For me, a solution was to remove Docker Toolbox, and the Oracle VirtualBox program installed with it, remove the `.docker` and `.virtualbox` subdirectories in `C:\Users\Andrew`, and rerun the Docker Toolbox installer.
+It may also be helpful to temporarily turn off Windows Firewall, or your antivirus program's firewall if you have one, during the installation.

 #### 2.2 Linux
 Linux users should follow the installation instructions specific to their Linux distribution (Ubuntu, CentOS, etc).
 Once it is installed, Docker can be controlled through the system terminal.